AviatrixSystems/Docs/HowTos/transit_advanced.rst

 When this feature is enabled, Aviatrix Transit GW advertises the Transit VPC/VNet CIDR to VGW.
 The Controller programs the 3 RFC1918 routes in the AWS route table to point to the Transit GW.
 It also programs the learned routes from VGW into the AWS route table.

-If you deploy instances in the Transit VPC/VNet, enabling Advertise Transit VPC CIDR(s) mode allows the instance to communicate both to Spoke VPCs and on-prem network, assuming the Spoke VPC/VNets are in the RFC1918 range.
+If you deploy instances in the Transit VPC/VNet, enabling "Advertise Transit VPC CIDR(s) mode allows the instance to communicate both to Spoke VPCs and the on-prem network, assuming the Spoke VPCs are in the RFC1918 range.

 To enable this option in software version prior to 4.1, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
 Scroll down to Advertise Transit VPC Network CIDR(s) to enable.